floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

-Sokol-gfx doesn't expose the concept of uniform buffers to the API user, instead uniform data is considered to be 'frame-transient', all uniform data required for a frame must be written from scratch via sg_apply_uniforms() calls interleaved with sg_draw() calls (this make senses because most uniform data rarely remains unchanged between frames).
+Sokol-gfx doesn't expose the concept of uniform buffers to the API user, instead uniform data is considered to be 'frame-transient', all uniform data required for a frame must be written from scratch via sg_apply_uniforms() calls interleaved with sg_draw() calls (this makes sense because most uniform data rarely remains unchanged between frames).
 Each sokol-gfx shader stage offers 4 uniform 'slots' which allows to supply uniform data snippets at different update frequencies and map them to up to four uniform block structures per